How Does Faith Work?

 The right kind of Faith will always produce good fruits.
 One day, Jesus was looking for the fruit on a fig tree.
 He found nothing but leaves.
 So, He said to this tree: “let no one eat fruit from you ever again (Mark 11:13,14).
 The next morning as they passed the same place, they saw the fig tree dried up from the roots (verse 20).
 There are millions of Christians that resemble that tree.
 They act like Christians but without fruit.
 God wants our fruits.
 We cannot idle in faith and be like ordinary people.
 “Unless one is born again, he cannot see the kingdom of God” (John 3:3).

-Faith is always active and must yield fruit.
-It is the power of God working in us.
+Faith is the power of God working in us.
 Jesus said, “By this My Father is glorified, that you bear much fruit; so you will be My disciples” (John 15:8).
 Glory comes to God when His divine image is reflected in the lives of His children.
-The devil claims that the requirements of God are too hard that people cannot overcome sin.
+The devil claims that the requirements of God are too hard that people cannot overcome sin (Romans 8:37).
 But through faith the believer receives all the grace necessary to win the battle with sin.
-Thus, the character of God is vindicated when men, through God’s grace, become partakers of the divine nature.
+Thus, the character of God is vindicated when men, through God’s grace, become partakers of the divine nature (Matthew 5:16).

 Jesus said to His disciples, “If you will believe in your hearts, not only will the tree wither, but the mountains also will be removed” (Matt.
 21:21).
-The mountains of difficulty, the mountains of sin, the mountain of depravity.
-God wants to purify our lives until we can bear all things, believe all things hope all things and endure all things (1 Cor.
-13:7).
+The mountains of difficulty, the mountains of sin, the mountains of depravity can all be removed by faith in the power of God.
+The Savior wants to purify our lives until we can bear all things, believe all things hope all things and endure all things (1 Corinthians 13:7).